nondejus/genesis/genesisgen.rst

 genesisgen
 ==========

-Deps on openssl cryptolib to compile
+Deps on openssl lcrypto to compile

 - Leave genesisblock.c to default to generate your own Block 0 hash